dariaomelkina/MacOS_drivers_instruction/README.md

 I did not find information on same matters for the DriverKit, but we should consider that it was created on the basis of I/O Kit, so it might have the same restrictions (at least a part of them).
 On the other hand, dexts run in user space, so they might not have the same restrictions.
 In the video-presentation [4] it was said, that DriverKit allows dynamic memory allocation (which kernel extentions do not).
 It still discusses some restrictions on dexts.
 For example, dexts must run in a tailored runtime, which isolates them from the rest of the system.

-Other limits, which were discussed previosly, are
+Other limits, which were discussed previosly, are API limits: there is no direct access to file system, networking and IPC.

 On a further note, the default language for the DriverKit API is C++17.